 If mold can be sen growing on a painted wall, it is a reason to be concerned about what is growing on the other side of the wall.
 The environments in and out of a home or building differ greatly.
 If a wall remains wet for a long time, mold will almost surely grow on the back side and it will be worse on the this side than on the front.
 At this point, the best option is to contain the area, remove the mold and clean off the any framing that can be salvaged.

-A certified professional like this Water damage Dallas Tx will know how to get rid of mold following the right processes.
+A certified professional will know how to get rid of mold following the right processes.
 First, the professional will evaluate the growth of visible or suspected mold.
 They will be able to contain damage in the smallest area and remove any trace of mold.
 They will then dry the area to ensure that the problem will not recur.
 A professional water damage expert will also perform recommended procedures for restoring property to the condition it was in before the mold attack.

-There are five major procedures recommended for the process of eradicating mold.
+There are five major procedures recommended for the process of eradicating mold, all with different costs.
 The first is ensuring that safety and health precautions are taken by those occupying a home or building with mold and those who will be removing it.
 Buildings that are contaminated with mold are associated with several potential health problems.
 All those involved in getting rid of it have to be protected from exposure as do those who occupy or visit the building.

-Secondly, eradication cannot effectively been done before the extent of the contamination is first established.
+Secondly, eradication cannot effectively been done before the extent of the contamination is first established, and sometimes insurance will even handle it.
 To ensure a thorough and effective removal process, it is recommended that the removal process is documented as part of project management.
 A prior assessment will ensure that mold is completely removed before it spreads further.
 The elimination must be done right up to the source of the problem.
 Otherwise, the mold will keep spreading, making it difficult to completely eradicate.